noureddin/ysmu/README.md

     - `experimental/`: contains a single file: `index.html`, which is like the root's `index.html` but for the experimental entries only.

+    - `notes/index.html`: a human-friendly rendering of `notes/src`.

+- Static:

-    - `style.css`: the CSS style shared by both HTML files.
+    - `style.css`: the CSS style shared by the HTML files.

-    - `MARK.md`: an informal description of the lightweight markup language used in `w/` and `x/`.
+    - `MARK.md`: an informal description of the lightweight markup language used in this project.

+    - `README.md`.

+    - `LICENSE`.